Morena51/swagger-coverage-py/README.md

 ### 5. Run your tests and open created `swagger-coverage-report-<api_name>.html` report(s) in your browser.
 Important remarks:
-1. Virtual environments are supported.
-Make sure your virtual environment directory has name `venv`.
-2. To create report you have to run your test from the project root.
+1. To create report you have to run your test from the project root.
 Check that workind directory of your runner is not `"<root>/test"`

 # How it works: